 Traffic accidents come in many shapes and sizes, but some of the worst and most deadly are those so-called “head-on” collisions.
-As Maryland personal injury lawyers, the attorneys at Lebowitz & Mzhen, LLC, have the legal skills and courtroom experience to assist individuals who have been hurt in a car, truck or motorcycle accident.
+As Maryland personal injury lawyers, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers, have the legal skills and courtroom experience to assist individuals who have been hurt in a car, truck or motorcycle accident.
 Whether a crash has taken place in the Annapolis area, here in Baltimore City, or over in the District of Columbia, our legal team is ready to help victims recover monetary damages from the responsible parties.

 When it comes to traffic wrecks of various types, side impact and frontal collisions can result in some of the worst physical injuries.
 Often hospitalization and long-term recovery is essential following such highly injurious collisions.
 Of frontal crashes, which can involve passenger cars, sport utility vehicles and even commercial vehicles such as semi tractor-trailers, the force imparted to the victim's vehicle can be significant.
 As car accident and auto injury lawyers, we understand how extensive the damage and bodily injury can be in these types of crashes.

 While many people imagine that the typical frontal collision as a straight, head-on crash, many of these accidents are the result of one vehicle crossing over the centerline of the roadway and hitting the victim's car or truck.
 However, since speed, timing and vehicle location on the roadway all factor into the equation of a frontal highway wreck, the exact point of impact is not always straight into the other vehicle.
 What typically occurs is what police and traffic safety experts refer to as an offset collision.